 In order to configure the Hide/Unhide functionality, access the Admin Menu from the gear icon in the top right corner of your platform.
 Then, select the Advanced Settings option in the Settings section.
 Choose the E-Learning tab on the left side of the page and then scroll down to the Courses & Learning Plans Content Curation section.

-Here, you can select the first flag, allowing learners to hide courses and/or learning plans.
+Here, you can flag the first checkbox, allowing learners to hide courses and/or learning plans.
 Users can always hide formal content they completed or into which they self-enrolled, whereas this functionality isn’t active for widgets having the Show Filters Selector toggle off (and thus filters are not shown).
-By switching this feature off (unselecting the first flag), the learning content hidden by the learner will be visible.
+By switching this feature off (unflagging the first checkbox), the learning content hidden by the learner will be visible.

-If you select both the first and the second flag, users can also hide courses and/or learning plans into which they have been enrolled by a Superadmin or Power User.
-If you don’t select the second flag, users cannot hide formal content into which they have been enrolled by a Superadmin or Power User.
+If you flag both the first and the second checkbox, users can also hide courses and/or learning plans into which they have been enrolled by a Superadmin or Power User.
+If you don’t flag the second checkbox, users cannot hide formal content into which they have been enrolled by a Superadmin or Power User.

-Please note: The first flag always allows users to hide every completed course and/or learning plan (even if users have been enrolled by a Superadmin or Power User).
+Please note: The first checkbox always allows users to hide every completed course and/or learning plan (even if users have been enrolled by a Superadmin or Power User).